BU-Spark/CERES-DYS-Youth-Recidivism-NLP-Study/Topic_Modeling/README.md

 For the complete case notes topic modeling, refer to "nlp_model.ipynb"

-For the seprate varibles topic modeling, refer to ""
+For the 10 seperate subsets topic modeling, refer to "nlp_medel_seperate_subsets.ipynb"